My Cousin Vinny (1992)

 [Mrs. Riley is squinting, trying to see the fingers]

-Judge Chamberlain Haller: Let the record know that the counsler is holding up 2 fingers.
+Judge Chamberlain Haller: Let the record know that the counsellor is holding up 2 fingers.

 Judge Chamberlain Haller: Oh, sorry.

-[Judge Chamerlain gives Vinny an ugly look, Vinny hols up 2 fingers on his right hand again]
+[Judge Chamerlain gives Vinny a dirty look.
+Vinny holds up 2 fingers on his right hand again]

 Vinny Gambini: How many fingers am I holding up now?

 Constance Riley: [Squinting, trying to see the fingers] 4.

 Vinny Gambini: [Coming back to Mrs. Riley] What do you think now, dear?

 Vinny Gambini: I object to this witness being called at this time.
 We've been given no prior notice he'd testify.
 No discovery of any tests he's conducted or reports he's prepared.
 And as the court is aware, the defense is entitled to advance notice of any witness who will testify, particularly to those who will give scientific evidence, so that we can properly prepare for cross-examination, as well as to give the defense an opportunity to have the witness's reports reviewed by a defense expert, who might then be in a position to contradict the veracity of his conclusions.

 [there is a short pause as Judge Haller appears caught off-guard by Vinny's sudden compentence with knowledge of the law]